MartyRath/labMoviesApp/README.md

 - /actors/:id - actor bio details, ActorBioPage.
 - /popularActors - displays popular actors, Popular Actors.
-- /popularMovies - displays popular movies, PopularMovies -
+- /trendingMovies - displays trending movies, TrendingMovies -

 [If relevant, state what aspects of your app are protected (i.e. require authentication) and what is public.]